Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 Write a program to print fibonacci series, using recursion.
 <br> Example output: Fibonacci Series of 10
 <br><br> <img src = "problem21/problem21.png" alt = "problem 22 output example">

+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem23">Problem 23: First Letter of each word in the string:</a>

+Write a program to print first letter of each word in the string